pascaldekloe/colfer/README.md

 Floating points are encoded conform IEEE 754.

-Timestamps are encoded as a 64-bit two's complement integer for the number of seconds that have elapsed since 00:00:00 UTC, Thursday, 1 January 1970, not counting leap seconds.
-When the header flag is set then the value is followed with 32 bits for the nanosecond fraction.
-Again, a zero value must not be serialized.
+Timestamps are encoded as a 32-bit unsigned integer for the number of seconds that have elapsed since 00:00:00 UTC, Thursday, 1 January 1970, not counting leap seconds.
+When the header flag is set then the number of seconds is encoded as a 64-bit two's complement integer.
+In both cases the value is followed with 32 bits for the nanosecond fraction.
+Note that the first two bits are not in use (reserved).

 The data for text and binaries is prefixed with a varint byte size declaration.
 Text is encoded as UTF-8.